History of Harvest

 Remarkably, more than 90,000 people attended what was the first Harvest Crusade in 1990, featuring Greg Laurie as the evangelist.

-Taking God's Story to the World:Since 1990, crowds totaling more than 4 million people have attended Harvest events across the U.S., Canada, Australia, and New Zealand.
-Events scheduled for 2010 include visits to Anaheim, Calif.
-(August 6–8), Chicago (September 24–26), and Seattle (November 5–7).
-Over the past twenty-one years, nearly 330,000 people have registered decisions to commit their lives to Christ as a result of these events.
+Taking God's Story to the World:Since 1990, crowds totaling more than 4.7 million people have attended Harvest events across the U.S., Canada, Australia, and New Zealand.
+Events scheduled for 2013 include the 24th annual Southern California Harvest at Angel Stadium in Anaheim, California (August 23–25), and the Philadelphia Harvest at the Wells Fargo Center (September 28–29).

 Technology—Harnessing the Power of Story:Beginning with its first live crusade webcast in 1997, Harvest has pioneered the use of innovative technology to share its message of faith and hope with the world.
-Since that time, more than 611,000 people have participated in live Harvest Crusade events via the Internet.
+Since that time, more than 1.4 million people have participated in live Harvest Crusade events via the Internet.

-In 2010, most of the Harvest events will be broadcast live on the internet at www.harvest.org, with live interactive content also available to iPhone, iPad, and iPod Touch users.
-In addition, Harvest will provide video podcasts and blog accounts of each of Greg Laurie's messages, available at http://blog.greglaurie.com/.
-"Behind the scenes" updates from Greg Laurie leading up to each Harvest event will also be available on Twitter at http://twitter.com/greglaurie and on facebook.
+In 2013, all Harvest events will be broadcast live on the Internet at www.harvest.org, with live interactive content also available to iPhone, iPad, iPod Touch, and Android users.
+In addition, Harvest will provide video podcasts and blog accounts of each of Greg Laurie's messages, available at http://blog.greglaurie.com.
+"Behind the scenes" updates from Greg Laurie leading up to each Harvest event will be available on Twitter at http://twitter.com/greglaurie and on Facebook at www.facebook.com/harvest.greglaurie.

 Media ContactLaura Swickard McGowan